-The priorities described in this specifications document were developed from research findings about what makes instructional materials effective.
+The priorities as described in this specification document were developed from research findings about what makes instructional materials effective.
 These priorities have undergone review by individuals who have served on state and district committees, curriculum specialists, instructional designers, evaluation specialists and administrators of the statewide adoption system.

-To ensure instructional materials are grade-appropriate, of good quality and content, and aligned to applicable Florida state academic standards, each material will be evaluated based on compliance to section 1001.215(4), Florida Statutes.
+To ensure instructional materials are grade-appropriate, of good quality and content, and aligned to applicable Florida state academic standards and Benchmarks for Excellent Student Thinking (B.E.S.T.)
+Standards, each material will be evaluated based on compliance to section (s.)
+1001.215(4), Florida Statutes (F.S.).
 In order to be considered for state adoption, materials must meet evaluation criteria and be recommended at each level.

 The following priorities constitute the rubric for the evaluation of instructional materials for state adoption.
-Additionally, a focus on alignment to course framework and standards will determine adoption eligibility, as followed by the review process established in chapter 1006, Florida Statutes.
+Additionally, a focus on alignment to course standards and benchmarks will determine adoption eligibility, as followed by the review process established in chapter 1006, F.S.

 - Content

 - Presentation

 - Learning

-- Florida state academic standards alignment
+- Florida state academic standards and B.E.S.T.
+Standards alignment

-- Adherence to section 1003.42(3), Florida Statutes, and all other applicable State Board of Education rules
+- Adherence to s.
+1003.42(3), F.S., and all other applicable State Board of Education rules